 Media reports detailing the abuse of those in State care have appeared frequently over the last decade or two.
 At various times there have been claims the abuse was systemic, with denials by the Government.
 Having known several people who were put into State care, and who were abused, I took a keen interest in… Continue reading Was the abuse systemic?

 I was in the market for a new laptop, and purchased an old MacBook Pro – the last of the mid-2015 models – instead of the new, thinner, touch bar model.
 Why?
 Firstly, I think the touch bar is a gimmick that did not speak to my needs.
 Secondly, the ports.
 I use only one dongle occasionally,… Continue reading Why I bought an old MacBook Pro

 Over the last few years I have been releasing browser and OS stats for http://www.radionz.co.nz and The Wireless.
 I left RNZ today (Friday), so this will be the last of these posts, based on data from October 2016.
 I hope you’ve found them useful.
 In October 2016 we can see that the Chrome browser use has fallen and has been… Continue reading RNZ Browser and OS Stats for October 2016

+Update: I started work at Te Papa Tongarewa Museum of New Zealand in January 2017.
 Early in November I’ll be leaving RNZ where, for the last 11 years, I’ve led the development of its award-winning digital platforms.
-Now, as they say, I’m open to opportunities. (firstname.lastname@example.org) I’m looking for a position as a product lead, digital strategist, or CTO.
-My strategic capabilities are backed by a boatload of tactical skills.… Continue reading I’m looking for a new challenge!
+Now, as they say, I’m open to opportunities. (firstname.lastname@example.org) I’m looking for a position as a product lead,… Continue reading I’m looking for a new challenge!